How They Came to Be

 RISE operates year-round and offers extended hours, flexible scheduling, and both face-to-face instruction and an online curriculum that teachers customize to each student, so students can complete their academic work when and where they are able.
 There are no rigid course sequences or grade levels.
 Instead, educators and students customize Personalized Learning Plans (PLP’s), based on where students need to catch up and what they need to graduate with a diploma that counts for their individual post-high school goals.
 Students progress at their own pace and according to their unique goals and needs.
-To support personalization, pace, and pathway, the RISE team developed a customized build-out of the school’s learning management system.
-RISE also provides students with transportation through a rideshare program to make sure students don’t miss school, work, or appointments.
+RISE provides qualifying students with transportation through a rideshare program to make sure students don’t miss school, work, or appointments.

 2.A culture of trust built through community

 Caring relationships, rebuilding trust, and valuing each student are essential underpinnings to the structures and practices in the RISE community.
 Student voice and empowerment are reflected in multiple ways in the school’s culture, systems, and routines, and teachers integrate social-emotional support and academics.
 For example, students share their perspectives on school policies and culture with the staff through one-on-one conversations and in surveys.
 Rather than traditional punitive disciplinary practices, RISE uses restorative practices designed to solve problems and help students who broke norms reflect on their actions.
 Community building circles occur at least twice weekly, where students have an opportunity to raise issues and resolve differences through authentic, respectful conversations.
 Smaller advisory circles focus on personal reflection and feedback, while larger circles focus on school-wide or community based issues and concerns.

 Hi, I'm Kijera.
 Class of 2023.